Semi-formal events can range from wedding receptions to holiday parties, work events, and even dining out at a fancy restaurant.

 In its most basic sense, semi-formal is exactly as it sounds — a somewhat dressy attire that falls a step below formal.
 Semi-formal clothing can encompass a variety of pants, dresses, skirts and blouses, and clothing can be mixed and matched to find the best outfit for your style.
 However, there are a few basic rules that are necessary to know when it comes to dressing for your next semi-formal event.

 Semi-formal bottoms can be either dressy pants or skirts, and should be sleek and paired with the right blouse.
-In terms of pants, it’s always good to go for black slacks that can be well adapted to fit a variety of shoes and tops.
+In terms of pants, it’s always good to go for black slacks that can be adapted to fit a variety of shoes and tops.
 As for semi-formal skirts, be sure to stay away from mini or revealing skirts, and go for a more midi or pencil skirt look.

 Semi-formal dresses shouldn’t be mistaken for floor-length ball gowns — remember, we’re talking about semi- formal, not formal.
 So, when it comes to dresses, a good rule of thumb is to go for a length that falls at, or slightly below, the knee.
 Ankle-length dresses can also be a good option, if they’re not too heavily formal.